SaarthShah/PowerOutageAnalysis/README.md

 |     5 |   2015 |       7 | Minnesota    | MN            | MRO           | East North Central |             1.2 | warm               | severe weather     | nan                     |               nan |              1740 |              250 |               250000 |       13.07 |       10.16 |        7.74 |         10.43 | 2.02888e+06 | 2.16161e+06 | 1.77794e+06 |   5.97034e+06 |      33.9826 |      36.2059 |      29.7795 |         2374674 |          289044 |            9812 |           2673531 |        88.8216 |        10.8113 |       0.367005 |              54431 |            49844 |          1.09203 |                 1.7 |           4873 |          292023 |       1.6687  |             2.2 |      5489594 |          73.27 |       15.28 |           2279 |      1700.5 |           18.2 |            2.14 |          0.6 |    91.5927 |         8.40733 |            5.47874 | 2015-07-18 02:00:00 | 2015-07-19 07:00:00  |             5 |          7200 |

 ### Univariate Analysis

+**Distribution of Power Outage Durations**

 <iframe src="Plots/univplot1.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="Plots/univplot2.html" width=800 height=600 frameBorder=0></iframe>

+These two plots help us understand the distribution of the how long these power outages last.
+In plot 1, we broke down the duration in minutes into 10 different bins.
+Plot 2, does something similar where the duration is in number of days.
+Looking at these two plots we can infer that most of the power outages that occured lasted less than 1 day and most of them resolving before 5 days.
+However there are some outlier cases where these outages lasted upto 30 days.

+**Distribution of Power Outages per Year**

+<iframe src="Plots/uniplot3.html" width=800 height=600 frameBorder=0></iframe>

+While the dataset tells us that the power outages are between 2010 and 2016, it is still important to know the distribution of these outages per year to get a better idea of our dataset before any analysis.
+Looking at the chart above we can see that in our dataset, the mass of the power outages (68%) we have collected information about happened between 2008 and 2015, with the maximum number of outages (269) recorded in 2011.

+**Note**: We do not know if our dataset contains **all** the outages that happened between 2000 and 2016, so our statement is only helpful for us to understand our sample and not the entire population.

 ## **Assessment of Missingness**